konflux-ci/release-service-catalog/tasks/collect-gh-params/README.md

 | snapshotPath | Path to the Snapshot file | No | |
 | binariesPath | Path to the binaries directory to release | Yes | binaries |

+## Changes in 1.2.0
+- Updated the base image used in this task

 ## Changes in 1.1.0
 - Removes `dataPath` and `snapshotPath` default values